 Replace the furnace filter.
 The job of the furnace filter is to keep dust, hair, and other harmful contaminants out of the heating and cooling system.
 Over time, the filter will get dirty and will need to be replaced.
 Pleated filters, the most common type of furnace filters, should be checked and replaced every 90 days.
 Depending on where the furnace filter is located, it may be best to call in a professional.

 Clear plants and weeds.
 There should be at least 2 feet of space from the HVAC unit to maximize air flow and keep the fan clear of dirt and other particles.
 Don’t fall behind on keeping this area clean and take special care during spring cleaning.
 Cool air will be a lifesaver during summer months.

 Schedule Preventative Maintenance

 After completing spring cleaning, it’s time to hire a professional to conduct a routine inspection and check for issues you might have missed.
-During a standard HVAC inspection, 4 Eco Services professional will:
+During a standard HVAC inspection, a Roger The Plumber professional will:

 - Install a fresh air conditioner filter